nualagr/the-lord-of-the-rings-game/README.md

 **Help button** - brings up a modal of the game rules.

-**Failure Modal** - alerts the user to the fact that they did no complete the round in the given timeframe.
+**Game Over Modal** - alerts the user to the fact that they did no complete the round in the given timeframe.
 A **Restart** button allows them to start a new game immediately.

 **Completion Modal** - pop up window congratulates the user at the end of Round Three and provides them with a **Prize Button** which opens a visual prize modal.